Rundfunk Berlin-Brandenburg: History

-RBB was founded on 25 June 2002 on the basis of a treaty between Berlin and Brandenburg.
+RBB was founded on 25 June 2002 on the basis of a state treaty between the states of Berlin and Brandenburg.
 As a result, RBB is required to treat both states equally "with respect to the regional content needs".

 In 2022 there were complains about nepotism of rbb-director Patricia Schlesinger.
 The public prosecutor started an investigation and Schlesinger stepped back from the office as ARD-director and rbb-director.

 Organization and finances

 RBB Directors-general

 The first director-general of the RBB was Dagmar Reim, from 1 May 2003 to 30 June 2016, at an annual salary of €220,000.
 Her successor Patricia Schlesinger has been in office since 1 July 2016 and the annual salary has risen to €257,000.